 Homeopathic practice requires that the stimulant be given, as noted above, in a much diluted fashion.
 Indeed, the dilution is so stringent that (as the National Center for Complementary and Alternative Medicine has put the point), "most homeopathic remedies are so dilute that no molecules of the healing substance remain."
 To detractors, this fact alone renders homeopathy nonsensical.
 How can water have a memory?
 That brings one back to the Benveniste controversy.

 Benveniste himself explained the mysterious character of his findings this way: "It's like agitating a car key in the river, going miles downstream, extracting a few drops of water, and then starting one's car with them."
 The body's immune system is the car in question.
-If you search for medical services in New York please visit out website.
+An Apologetic Editor

 The editor of NATURE, John Maddox, was himself evidently disturbed by the findings, and almost apologetic about running them.
 He sent an investigative team to Paris to see if they could shed some light on the alleged memory of water.
 This investigation seemed to many something very different from the usual collegial attempt to replicate.
 Maddox said, of himself and the investigators he hired, "Our minds were not so much closed as unready to change our own view of how science is constructed."
 They were eager to find that the experiments had been faulty, and to their own satisfaction that is what they found.